Open-AudIT Enterprise provides a Collector Server or distributed solution (since the 2.0.6 release).

 On the server.

-Once you have configured credentials, discoveries and tasks the next time the collector checks-in with the server, if a discovery is due to run, it should run.
-The collector should forward the details of any discovered devices to the server.
+Once you have a working Collector and you have Discoveries and Tasks which use that Collector, the next time the Collector checks-in with the server, if a discovery is due to run for that Collector, it should run.
+The Collector should forward the details of any discovered devices to the Server.